Quantum separability criteria from bipartite systems to multipartite systems based on generalized Bloch representation: Separability criterion for bipartite systems

-\section{Separability Criterion for Bipartite Systems}
+\section{Separability criterion for bipartite systems}

-In this section, based on the generalized Bloch representation, we present a novel construction of the extended correlation tensor for bipartite quantum states, and the corresponding separability criterion is derived.
-Two examples are provided to demonstrate the enhanced entanglement detection capability of the criterion.
+In this section, based on the generalized Bloch representation, we present a novel construction of the extended correlation tensor for bipartite quantum states, and derive the corresponding separability criterion.
+Two examples are provided to demonstrate the enhanced entanglement detection ability of the criterion.
 Moreover, we explore the relations between our criterion and the existing ones.

-\subsection{Separability Criterion}
+\subsection{Separability criterion}